(1913-1980)

 Despite his consistent interest in African-American historical and cultural themes, Hayden’s status as a black author was uncertain.
 Hayden’s Baha’i beliefs, which reject racial categorization, led him to proclaim himself an American poet rather than an African-American poet.
 This controversial statement alienated Hayden from some of his colleagues, friends and potential audience.

-READ More: How to Increase Fiber in a Dog's Diet
+READ More: How to Leave Peacefully

 Final Years and Death